lhat-messorem/syntax_db/README.md

 More detail about operations, parameter's type, required parameters, response content type ... can be found at the API documentation too.

-To query an operation (listed in the API doc), we just simple add exactly parameters mentioned in the doc (pay attention to required parameters), then call `concept()`, `language()` or `category()`.
+To query an operation (listed in the API doc), we just simply add parameters mentioned in the doc (pay attention to required parameters), then call `concept()`, `language()` or `category()`.

 ## Contributing
-Bug reports and pull requests are welcome at https://github.com/lhat-messorem/syntax_db.
+Bug reports and pull requests are welcomed at https://github.com/lhat-messorem/syntax_db.

 ## License
 This library is a open source software licensed under the [MIT License](http://opensource.org/licenses/MIT).